Frequently Asked Questions for Incoming Students

 Please note: We cannot give mailbox numbers out over the phone to protect the privacy of our students.

-We do have a policy of providing mailbox combinations to students who have misplaced them only once per semester.
+We do have a policy of only providing mailbox combinations once per semester.
 Many students add the combination as a contact in their phones so that even if you get a new phone, the information will follow you.

 Yes.
 Unlike other colleges and universities where mailbox numbers change with dorm assignments, Scripps College has a centrally located mailroom allowing you to keep the same number all four years.

 Please address mail and packages in this manner:

 PMB #_________ (insert student box number – DO NOT USE “P.O.
 BOX”)